kvignanuttej/AI-Powered-Classroom-Assistant/README.md

 ->Run calibrate.py, It calibrates the model with some spectific data to compress the model with a verhy minimal accuracy loss.

+->INT8 can be further optimized to INT4 for better speeds and minimal loss(if needed).

+->

+Run